littleecooper/eleanor-blog/static/media/blog.0b9afa5c4137ff07f82b.md

+## 23rd June 2024

+I have come back to coding after a week break, things have been super busy but I have managed to keep revising and keeping in touvh with my tech progessions.
+I had completed the application itself and the video interview for my CFG degree Activision blizzard position.
+I felt like I perfomed the best I could and am now anxiously waiting for a response.
+I am hoping ym passion came through and how I want to go above and beyond to make a career in the tech industry.

+I may have to take a bigger step back from learning coding as I have a wedding coming up so my attenton is a bit divided but I am still determined to become an entry level developer for a full stack position.

+Today I had continued my MOOC sprint on GitHub and had learnt the following commands for branches:

+Git Branch "name of branch"
+.
+This creates a new branch

+Git Switch "name of branch you want to go to"
+.
+Switch to that exisiting branch

+Git checkout - b "branch name"
+.
+Creates a new branch and immediately switches to it

+Git branch - d "branch name"
+.
+Deletes the branch you have stated in the branch name

+Git Branch
+.
+Lists all the branches

 ## 7th/8th June 2024

 I had spent this weekend solely focusing on my Autumn CFG degree application for the Acitivison/Blizzard Full stack development role.
 I have been talking about my GitHub MOOC Sprint and also talking about this blog.
 I have good feelings about this apllication so I am keeping my fingers crossed!!